mtanaka1117/enshu/README.md

 **The exact locations are important, as the code looks for directories in these places.** As a note, the `msp_results` are large (`~3GB`) because they contain raw energy traces over time.
 If you do not have enough disk space, then you can omit downloading the MSP results.
 This directory contains logs from the MSP430 device and is not required to run either the simulator or the MSP430 implementation.

 ### Naming
 There are three naming conventions in the code repository that differ from the paper.
 First, in the code, the `AGE` encoding system is called `group`.
 Second, the `Linear` policy in the paper is called the adaptive `heuristic` policy in the code.
-Finally, in the codebase, the `Activity` dataset is called `uci_har`, 'Characters` is called `trajectories`, and `Password` is called `haptics`.
+Finally, in the codebase, the `Activity` dataset is called `uci_har`, `Characters` is called `trajectories`, and `Password` is called `haptics`.

 ### Running Sampling Policies
 The entry point for the simulator is the script `adaptiveleak/simulator.py`.
 You must navigate into the `adaptiveleak` directory to run the script.
 This code has many command line options which are best viewed when running `python simulator.py --help`.
 You can execute the simulator on a single dataset and policy using the command below.
 In the next paragraph, we describe a utility that runs all policies on a single dataset.